List of former Maryland state highways (2–199): MD 87

 Maryland Route 87 was the designation for the portion of Leisters Church Road from a point near Dufrow Road and Neudecker Road near Carrollton north to MD 31 in Mexico in eastern Carroll County.
 MD 87 was paved as a concrete road from MD 31 (now MD 852) in Mexico southeast to Gorsuch Road in 1925.
 The highway was extended to its southern end in 1933.
 MD 87 south of MD 482 was transferred to county control in 1956; the portion in Mexico became a western extension of MD 482.
 Around 1960, MD 482 was relocated on its current course west to a relocation of MD 31, which later became MD 27.
 The portion of Leisters Church Road between MD 852 and MD 482 is now MD 849.

 MD 89

 Maryland Route 89 was the designation for Lower Beckleysville Road from MD 88 in Hampstead east to the Carroll–Baltimore county line.
 The highway was constructed by Carroll County with state aid as a 15 ft concrete road between 1919 and 1921.
 MD 89 was removed from the state highway system in 1956.

-MD 90
+MD 90 (1927–1956)

 Maryland Route 90 was the designation for the portion of Houcksville Road from a point near Hoffman Mill Road near Houcksville north to MD 30 (now MD 30 Business) in Hampstead in eastern Carroll County.
 The highway was paved by Carroll County with state aid as a 14 ft macadam road between 1911 and 1915.
 MD 90 was removed from the state highway system in 1956.